tlc.core.objects.tables.system_tables.timestamp_helper

 Provides debounced writes to prevent cascading updates to the same URL within a specified time window.
 The debounce interval dynamically increases with multiple writes up to a maximum value.

-Note: It is safe to shutdown and restart the TimestampHelper the writer thread will be restarted automatically.
+Note: It is safe to shutdown and restart the TimestampHelper; the writer thread will be restarted automatically.

 Initialize the TimestampHelper.